mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws3.md

 :::tip

   Recap: The hierarchy is where objects in a **Scene** live.
-A scene is ana isolated pocket of the game, like a level.
+A scene is an isolated pocket of the game, like a level.
 They do not interact with each other.
-They do not interact with each other.
 When you store an object as a prefab, you move it into a global context.
 You can add it to as many scenes as you like.
-What's more, if you modify the prefab, all copies in all sens will be modified too.
+What's more, if you modify the prefab, all copies in all scenes will be modified too.
 This is a one-way system.
 If you change a prefab instance in the scene, it will not change the prefab or any other instances.

 :::

-3. Create a mew script and call it `PixelComponent`.
+3. Create a new script and call it `PixelComponent`.

 4. Double click the prefab in the project view.
 It should open the prefab directly.
 Add the PixelComponent to the game object.